tecton-ai/tecton-mcp/README.md

 ### Recommended LLM

-As of April 17th, the following is the stack ranked list of best performing Tecton feature engineering LLMs in Cursor:
+As of June 2025, the following is the stack ranked list of best performing Tecton feature engineering LLMs in Cursor; this list may evolve over time as new models are released:
 - Claude Sonnet 4
 - OpenAI o3
 - Gemini 2.5 pro exp (03-25)